chharvey/counterpoint/docs/spec/language-lexicon.md

 some punctuators are delimiters, which separate certain code constructs from each other or group them together.

 #### TokenWorth (Punctuators)
-The Token Worth of a Punctuator token is the unique [real number](./data-types.md#realnumber) ID that distinguishes the punctuator from the other punctuators.
+The Token Worth of a Punctuator token is the unique [real integer number](./data-types.md#real-integer-numbers) ID that distinguishes the punctuator from the other punctuators.
 Token Worth quantities for punctuators are predetermined by the lexical grammar and are independent of any instance program.
 Token Worth quantities for punctuators are integers ranging from *0* to *127* (inclusive).